continja/sofarsogoode.github.io/_pages/showinfo.md

 The center pole of the Mega-Tree (Christmas show only) is a 10' length of galvanized iron pipe.

 At the bottom, the center pole is attached to some EMT conduit bent and joined into a semi-circle.
 The pipe and conduit are attached using connectors from <a href="https://makerpipe.com" target="_new">MakerPipe</a> (which, incidentally, are used generously throughout the whole display and highly recommended).
-This bottom structure is raised about 6" off the ground, and held in place with rebar driving through the support legs and into the ground.
+This bottom structure is raised about 6" off the ground, and held in place with rebar driven through the EMT conduit/floor flange support legs and into the ground.

 At the top, the center pole is connected to a custom tree-topper from <a href="https://boscoyostudio.com/" target="_new">Boscoyo Studios</a> with a floor flange.
 J-hooks connect to the tree topper and stretch 24 strands of lights, each holding 60 lights, to the bottom where they are attached with bungee balls.